bruce-hill/tomo/docs/pointers.md

 ```

 The compiler will not allow you to dereference an optionally null pointer
 without explicitly checking for null.
-To do so, use pattern matching like
+To do so, use a conditional check like
-this:
+this, and everywhere inside the truthy block will allow you to use the pointer
+as a non-null pointer:

 ```
-when optional is @ptr:
+if optional:
-    ok := ptr[]
+    ok := optional[]
 else:
     say("Oh, it was null")
 ```